Jeffrey-Sardina/Focl-ir-Tr-chtais/tearmai.md

 *sainmhíniú (en):* Regarding a vector space, the number of elements contained in each vector in that space; or, the property of having dimensions.

 tagairtí:
-- toise: féach ar an téarma 'toise'
+- toise: féach ar an téarma 'dimension / toise'

 nótaí aistriúcháin:
 - féach ar an téarma 'toise'